 Searches package recipes and binaries in the local cache or a remote.
+Unless a remote is specified only the local cache is searched.

 If you provide a pattern, then it will search for existing package recipes matching it.
 If a full reference is provided (pkg/0.1@user/channel) then the existing binary packages for that reference will be displayed.
 The default remote is ignored, if no remote is specified, the search will be done in the local cache.
 Search is case sensitive, the exact case has to be used.
 For case insensitive file systems, like Windows, case sensitive search can be forced with '-case-sensitive'.